-Drawing on the distinct flavour profiles of several mushroom varieties, this cream of mushroom soup is complex and satisfying.
-A drizzle of truffle infused olive oil tops off this combination beautifully.
+Drawing on the distinct flavour profiles of several mushroom varieties, this vegetarian cream of mushroom soup with truffle oil is complex and satisfying.
+The drizzle of truffle-infused olive oil is the “special sauce” of this dish.

 There is a great range of mushrooms at the Saigon markets that I frequent.
 Wonderful bold shiitake mushrooms, both large and small, fresh and dried.
-Most of the other mushrooms though are quite subtle in flavour, befitting their place in Vietnamese cuisine.
 Button mushrooms are available in some places.
+Though most of the other mushrooms are quite subtle in flavour, they do play an important role in Vietnamese cuisine.

 Very rarely – portobello mushrooms.
-I make the most of it when I can get these varieties, which was the case on the day I created this cream of mushroom soup.
+I make the most of it when I can get these varieties.
+This was the case on the day I created this cream of mushroom soup.

 Using dried mushrooms

 This mushroom soup would be great without the dried mushrooms.
-Using them though provided a big umami boost and another layer of mushroom flavour.
-Since discovering the amazing flavour contribution of dried mushrooms, they have become an important component in a number of delectabilia dishes.
-For example this Farfalle pasta with wild mushroom cream sauce.
+Using them, though, provided a big umami boost and a greater depth of mushroom flavour.
+Since discovering the unique flavour contribution of dried mushrooms, they have become an important component in several delectabilia dishes—for example, this Farfalle pasta with wild mushroom cream sauce.

 Dried mushrooms can be quite expensive, and while it is a case of you get what you pay for, the more affordable products are still a great flavour for the money ingredient.

-Dried mushrooms, including the water you soak them in, have an amazing earthy flavour that certainly enhance this cream of mushroom soup.
-But be warned, the grit is a challenge.
+Dried mushrooms, including the water you soak them in, have an amazing earthy flavour that adds a wonderful depth of flavour to this mushroom soup with truffle oil.
+But be warned, grit can be a challenge.
 A great post on the topic of dried mushrooms and grit is at thekitchn.com.
 One important learning is that the water you use to rehydrate these mushrooms is at least as important as an ingredient as the mushrooms themselves.

 - 400 g button mushrooms